Lake Oswego, Oregon

 Centurion will continue to support international operations as Senior Advisor.

-Lake Oswego, Oregon, September 1, 2022 – The Greenbrier Companies, Inc (NYSE:GBX) announced that the Chief Operating Officer for its Manufacturing business, William (Bill) Krueger, has been appointed to President of Greenbrier Manufacturing Operations, effective today.
+The Greenbrier Companies, Inc (NYSE:GBX) announced that the Chief Operating Officer for its Manufacturing business, William (Bill) Krueger, has been appointed to President of Greenbrier Manufacturing Operations, effective today.
 In this role, Krueger will be responsible for all new railcar manufacturing operations in the U.S., Mexico, Brazil, Poland, Romania and Turkey, as well as global design, engineering, sourcing, logistics and quality.
 He will report to Lorie Tekorius, President and CEO.

 Greenbrier previously announced that Alejandro Centurion, its Executive Vice President and President of Greenbrier Manufacturing Operations, would retire from those roles effective August 31, 2022.
 Centurion will continue as Chair of Greenbrier Europe’s Supervisory Board.
 In this role, he maintains primary supervision of Greenbrier Europe’s manufacturing operations.
 He also remains a Senior Advisor to Tekorius and Krueger until September 2023, completing 18 years of service to Greenbrier.